yxngalex/deep-learning-emotion-detection/README.md

 ## Conclusion

-This app was a first look, an introduction to artificial intelligence and it's most popular methods such as deep learning and machine learning.
+This app was a first look, an introduction, to artificial intelligence and it's most popular methods such as deep learning and machine learning.
 While working on this project I learned about CNN and how we use it to detect emotion through images and videos.
 I also learned about data training, overfitting and underfitting.